demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-scan-stop-request
 ***
-stop a scan for the host with the specified agent ID.
+Stop a scan for the host with the specified agent ID.

 #### Base Command